-You’ll also want to think about which cryptocurrencies, it covers.
-Many exchanges might offer Bitcoin, for example, but not all of them may support smaller altcoins like Cardano.
+You’ll also want to think about which cryptocurrencies an exchange covers.
+Many exchanges might offer more popular cryptocurrencies, but not all of them may support smaller, less-popular altcoins.

 4. Rewards and Promotions

-Cryptocurrency exchanges are still relatively new, and heavily competitive.
-There are a steady stream of new competitors offering investors rock-bottom fees, or even fee-free trading to win new accounts.
-But being one of the first customers of a crypto exchange can be risky.
+Many cryptocurrency exchanges are still relatively new, and heavily competitive.
+There are a steady stream of new competitors offering investors low fees, or even fee-free trading in an effort to win new accounts.
+But being one of the first customers investing in crypto exchanges that are relatively new can be risky.

-Still, even some of the biggest players regularly offer low- or no-fee promotions to win new accounts.
-But beware that those promotions usually have an expiration date.
-When the promotions expire, the investor has to decide whether to keep on trading at the exchange’s usual rates, or transfer their crypto assets to another exchange, which can often come with additional fees.
+Also, be aware that those promotions usually have an expiration date.
+When the promotions expire, the investor has to decide whether to keep on trading at the exchange’s usual rates, or transfer their crypto assets to another exchange, which may incur additional fees.